 Martin

 That approach makes perfect sense.
 The last two times we did it.
 We set up the ladder first, and then raised the boom with the Halyard.
-It was difficult .Thanks for the info Ward and Zeno
+It was difficult .Thanks for the info Ward and Martin

 Brian Cayer